 My goal in teaching creative writing is to have my students know more about themselves as writers and humans walking out of the classroom on the last day than they did walking in on the first.
-This is achieved by my dedication to, through exercises and discussions over the course of each semester, unearthing what exactly it is that they each believe and are obsessed with.

 I hinge my teaching upon my students discovering more about who they are as writers and people and embracing that.
 No artist is ever as powerful as they are when they are channeling their individuality—whether that be shamelessly playing to their own aesthetic tastes or writing directly from the meat of their wound.
 Think Sylvia Plath’s Ariel or Maggie Nelson’s Bluets or Imogen Binnie’s Nevada or Toni Morrison’s Beloved.
 No human is better than they are when they wear their conviction on their sleeve.